Combinatorial and algebraic perspectives on the marginal independence structure of Bayesian networks: DAG-reduction Representatives of UECs

 \begin{lemma} Let $\U$ be a UEC-representative and $x_{i_1|A_1}x_{i_2|A_2}\cdots x_{i_k|A_k}$ be any monomial representation of $\U$.
 Let $A_j'=A_j\cup i_j$ for $j\in [k]$.
 The CPDAG $\G:=\mathtt{init\_CPDAG}(\U)$ of $\U$, has the following properties: \begin{enumerate} \item An edge $a\mathdash b$ in $\U$ is an undirected edge of $\G$ if and only if $a$ and $b$ are such that $a$ lies in $A_j'$ if and only if $b$ lies in $A_j'$, for any $j'\in [k]$. \item An edge $a \mathdash b$ in $\U$ gets bidirected in Algorithm~\ref{alg:init-cpdag} (and hence gets removed) if and only if $a\in A_{j_1}\cap A_{j_2}$ and $b\in A_{j_2}\cap A_{j_3}$, for $j_1, j_2, j_3\in [k]$ such that $j_1\neq j_3$. \item An edge $a \mathdash b$ in $\U$ is directed as $a\rightarrow b$ in $\G$ if and only if $\ngh[a]\subsetneq \ngh[b]$. \end{enumerate} \end{lemma} \begin{proof} For (1), the only way that the edge $a\mathdash b$ forms an induced 2-path (or gets bidirected) is if there exists a vertex $c$ which is adjacent to $a$ and not $b$ or vice versa.
 However, as any vertex that is adjacent to $a$ is also adjacent to $b$ (as both $a$ and $b$ lie in same $A_j's$), $a\mathdash b$ remains undirected in $\G$.

-Similarly, if $a \mathdash b$ is undirected in $\G$, then any vertex that is adjacent to $a$ is also adjacent to $b$ and vice versa.
-This implies that $a$ lies in $A'_j$ if and only if $b$ lies in $A'_j$ for all $j\leq k$.
+Similarly, if $a \mathdash b$ is undirected in $\G$, then a vertex is adjacent to $a$ if and only if it is also adjacent to $b$.
+This implies that $a$ lies in $A'_j$ if and only if $b$ lies in $A'_j$.

 For (2), if $a\in A_{j_1}\cap A_{j_2}$ and $b\in A_{j_2}\cap A_{j_3}$, then there exist some $c \in A'_{j_1}$ and $d\in A'_{j_3}$ such that $c$ is adjacent to $a$ and not $b$, and $d$ is adjacent to $b$ and not $a$.
 This implies that $\{c\mathdash a \mathdash b\}$ and $\{a\mathdash b \mathdash d\}$ form induced 2-paths, which makes $a\mathdash b$ bidirected.